 Take RIMYCIN exactly as your doctor has prescribed.
 Keep all of your doctor's appointments.

-If you develop itching with swelling,
+If you develop itching with swelling, a sk

 in rash or have difficulty breathing, or if you turn yellow while you are taking RIMYCIN, stop taking it and tell your doctor immediately.